Francisco de Toledo: Viceroy of Peru

 Toledo became the fifth viceroy of Peru (which included at the time Bolivia) in 1569.
 He was appointed viceroy by Philip II of Spain.
 Peru was the "jewel" of Spain's colonial empire.
 The conquest of the Inca Empire by Francisco Pizarro in 1532-1533 had given Spain enormous wealth, but Toledo inherited a chaotic situation.
 The problems facing Toledo included conflicts between and among the Spanish conquerors and the secular and religious authorities in Peru.
 Corruption by colonial officials was endemic.
 The Peruvian population of indigenous people, Andeans, had declined by about 75 percent (from 10 million to 2.5 million) from 1520 to 1570 due to conflicts and epidemics of European diseases.
 A rump state of the Inca Empire still existed outside Spanish control in Vilcabamba.
 Most seriously, from the viewpoint of Spain, was that the production of silver, a major contributor to Spain's finances, was declining.

 Until the arrival of Francisco de Toledo as Viceroy, Spanish rule of the Andean population had largely been indirect.
 Except for Roman Catholic priests, Spaniards were forbidden from living among the Indians and the Spanish extracted tribute and labor from the Andean population through their indigenous leaders, the caciques or kurakas.
 Other than the often brutal demands of the Spanish colonists for labor and tribute, the Andean Indian cultures remained in many ways little changed from the days when the Incas ruled.

 Toledo conceived and implemented an ambitious program to "put down neo-Inca insurrection, strengthen colonial government and legal institutions, indoctrinate the native populace in Catholicism, and shore up faltering revenue streams" from mining.

 General Inspection (Visita General)

-Toledo arrived in Lima in November 1569.
-In October 1570 he departed Lima and embarked on a personal inspection of Peru and Bolivia.
-He took a large entourage, including all the viceregal court with him, for a journey that lasted five years from 1570 to 1575 with lengthy stops in important cities such as Cuzco, Arequipa, and Potosí.
-Prior to his departure, Toledo appointed at least 42 inspectors who were to visit every repartimiento (region) of the colony collecting information, conducting a census, appointing Andean officials and leaders, and making decisions about matters such as religion and tribute.
-Toledo instructed the inspectors to prepare the way for the creation of reductions.
-During his general inspection, Toledo ruled Peru from the road, making decisions on a large number of issues.
+Following the recommendations of the king, Álvarez de Toledo set out to visit the territories under his charge—a task never previously attempted due to the vast extent of the Viceroyalty of Peru and one that would undoubtedly prove arduous.
+This undertaking aimed to reshape the economy, territory, and Andean society within the Kingdoms of Peru and established the following objectives: